Nitrokey/nitrokey-documentation/source/components/nethsm/administration.rst

 The network configuration defines the settings used for the *Network Port*.

 .. note::
-   This settings do not configure the *BMC Network Port*.
+   This settings do not configure the *BMC Network Port* on the NetHSM 1.

 The network configuration can be retrieved as follows.